2014 Annual Performance Plan

 In developing its Strategic and Annual Performance Plans, the FDIC uses an integrated planning process in which guidance and direction are provided by senior management, and plans and budgets are developed with input from program personnel.
 Business requirements, industry information, human capital, technology, and financial data are considered in preparing annual performance plans and budgets.
 Factors influencing the FDIC’s plans include changes in the financial services industry, program evaluations and other management studies, and past performance.

-The Corporate Management Control Group in the Division of Finance (DOF) evaluates the FDIC’s programs and issues follow-up reports.
-However, program evaluations are interdivisional, collaborative efforts, and they involve management and staff from all affected divisions and offices.
+The Corporate Management Control Branch in the Division of Finance (DOF) coordinates the evaluation of the FDIC’s programs and issues follow-up reports.
+Program evaluations are interdivisional, collaborative efforts, and they involve management and staff from all affected divisions and offices.
 Division and office directors use the results of the program evaluations to assure the Chairman that operations are effective and efficient, financial data and reporting are reliable, laws and regulations are followed, and internal controls are adequate.
 These results are also considered in strategic planning for the FDIC.